barryclark/jekyll-now/_posts/2017-03-07-building_datasets_part_2.md

 #### Rule #8: Know the freshness requirements of your system.
 Real-time systems are exponentially more costly and difficult to build.
 How real-time must your data be?
 How quickly is it changing?
 Think about it: categorizing news, sports or politics can be built using old content, and will probably work well with new data.
 But predicting movements of the stock market requires up-to-the millisecond information.

-Drop real-time constraint on your dataset if you can.
+Drop the real-time constraint from your dataset if you can.

 #### Rule #30: The importance of weight-sampled data, don’t arbitrarily drop it!
 In the academic world, the term 'Independent and identically distributed' (iid) is used.
 Using a dataset that reflects the real world is fundamental.